 As your credit score improves, look for credit cards with low interest rates.
 The better your credit score, the better interest rates you’re likely to be offered.

 There are two ways to lower your credit card’s APR.
 The first way to get a better APR on your credit card is by calling your credit card issuer and asking for a lower interest rate.
 If calling customer service and asking for a lower APR makes you nervous, keep in mind that a December 2020 survey from CreditCards.com found that 69 percent of cardholders who asked for a rate cut received one.

 Credit card issuers are even willing to lower interest rates for people who are having trouble making their monthly payments.
 So, if you’re having trouble paying off your debt, contact your credit card issuer and ask if you can be considered for a hardship program.

 The other way to lower your credit card’s APR is by building your credit.
 In some cases, lenders will offer better interest rates—including promotional 0 percent APRs—to their most creditworthy customers.
 Even if your current credit card issuers don’t lower your APR as a response to your newly improved credit score, you’ll be more likely to receive good credit card APRs when you apply for new credit cards or loans.

 The bottom line

 What is a good credit card APR?
-In general, a good APR for a credit card is at or below the national average.
+In general, a good APR for a credit card is at or below the national average, which currently hovers around 16 percent.
 A good APR for you, however, depends on your credit score.
 Work on getting your score as high as possible to gain access to credit cards with lower interest rates.
 If you want to avoid paying credit card interest, balance transfer credit cards can help you pay down your old balances interest-free—but the best way to avoid credit card interest is to never carry a balance at all.